apsdehal/nli-batch-optimizations/README.md

 This will install all of the dependencies needed to run the project

+Alternatively, you can use `pip install -r requirements.txt` to install all of the requirements.

 ## Running and Training

 Check respective model's folder's README to run and train that model.